SalesforceSFDC/SFDX/README.md

 # SFDX Commands :wolf: :computer:

 modular artifact-based development process - An artifact is a group of related code and customizations.
+* Salesforce DX project is a local directory structure of your artifact source and Salesforce DX metadata that lets you develop and test with Salesforce DX tooling.

 * sfdx force --help
 * sfdx force:doc:commands:list